Ken-Miles/GrokAnswers_Intro-to-Programming_Python-/README.md

 Just make sure to read and make sure you agree to the license.

-(This is a WIP and I don't have all the answers in yet, so far I have up to M6A4 as of 11/9)
+(This is not a WIP and I have all the answers in, meaning M1A1-M8A4 as of 11/12/21)

+IF ANY OF THE CODE DOESNT WORK PLEASE LET ME KNOW AND/OR SUBMIT PULL REQUEST

 ANYBODY ADDING CODE PLEASE READ BELOW: